 A New Balance

 In the aftermath of the pandemic, we will see work routines changing permanently as people see the advantage in redesigning working lives.
 Once again, an existing trend has been accelerated.
-Only last week, French giant Societe Generale announced that all workers would be able to work from home for at least some of the week.
+As early as February 2021, French giant Societe Generale announced that all workers would be able to work from home for at least some of the week and many institutions have followed suit

 This kind of futurist thinking with talk of mobile apps and remote working will raise alarm bells with compliance professionals but then the level of compliance associated with traditional trader voice set ups is far from perfect.
 Traditionally, banks have purchased expensive bolt-ons to perform compliance tasks and they generally perform below expected levels.
 On occasion, we have worked with banks who identified the gap between expectation and reality and we were able to engineer compliant solutions using the off the peg system as a starting point.
 However, a demonstrably compliant voice recorder still can’t overcome an array of compliance threats posed by factors, most of which involve either proximity to other desks, audible intercoms and hoots, or deliberate unethical behavior.
 While there are genuine vulnerabilities posed by remote working, the order of threat may not be increased that dramatically when the full risk register is considered.
 If every channel in the communications ecosystem were to be integrated with something like a CRM (already part of the trading workflow) rather than having some of them integrated with a telephone, then it would be far more watertight.
 Strategic planning should target an ecosystem that has wraparound compliance and security factored in from the outset.